Parks & Urban Forestry

 - View Arroyo Verde Park Brochure

 (Ferro Drive) offers a spectacular view of the City, the Pacific Ocean and the Channel Islands.
 In 1782, Franciscan Father Junipero Serra raised a wooden cross on the mountain overlooking his newly established Mission San Buenaventura.
 Once used as a landmark by mariners at sea, the cross now rests within the 107-acre park.
-While much of the mountainous terrain is undeveloped, the park features picnic facilities and restrooms.
+While much of the mountainous terrain is undeveloped, the park features scenic picnic areas.

-All gates to Grant Park and Serra Cross Park will remain locked during the 4th of July holiday beginning July 3 at 9 pm to July 5 at 7 am.
+Please note: Grant Park / Serra Cross Park will be closed during the 4th of July holiday.
+All gates to the 107-acre Grant Park and Serra Cross Park -- situated above historical downtown Ventura -- will remain locked during the 4th of July holiday beginning July 3 at 9pm thru July 5 at 7am.

 Ventura has two areas where dogs are permitted to run free – at Camino Real Park and Arroyo Verde Park.